Balkov94/Balkov94/README.md

 - 👋 Hi, I’m @Balkov94
-- 👀 I’m interested in frontend, development, variety of technologies, smart gadgets, art, photography, healthy lifestyle, gaming and many more ...
+- 👀 I’m interested in full stack development, design, AI, variety of technologies, smart gadgets, art, photography, a little bit of parties, more of healthy lifestyle, gaming and many more ...
 - 🌱 I’m currently learning  JS / TS / React
 - 📫 How to reach me -> linkedin.com/in/nikola-balkov-413010162